-Asthma is a condition affecting the lung that constricts the air passages, thus making it difficult for the individual to breathe.
-The condition can manifest if the individual is engaged in strenuous activity.
+Asthma is a condition affecting the lung that constricts the air passages.
+In most cases, it results to difficulty breathing.
+The condition can manifest if the individual engages in strenuous activity.
 Some of the symptoms of asthma include heavy breathing, wheezing and constriction of the chest.
 Those who have asthma can experience difficulty breathing once exposed to triggers in the environment that initiates the allergic reactions.
-Always remember that an attack can also be triggered when the air pressure makes breathing difficult for the individual.
+An attack occurs when the air pressure makes breathing difficult for the individual.

 High altitudes can range from 5,000 feet above sea level up to 11,000 feet.
 The individual who ascends these heights might experience hyperventilation.
 Those who have asthma can struggle for air as they go higher since the amount of oxygen decreases as the altitude goes higher.
 The lungs will start to fight for air and the individual will start to breathe deeply and quickly.
 Take note that it will be difficulty to maintain normal blood levels in areas with high altitudes.
 This is an issue among those who love to engage in outdoor treks in elevated regions as well as mountain climbers.

 It is important to note that acute mountain sickness usually occurs once the body is not accustomed to the decrease in the oxygen or air pressure.
 As the individual ascends to a higher altitude without appropriately preparing the lungs and the brain, the individual will start to get sick.
 This is why those who plan to go on mountain treks should undergo proper training as well as the safety precautions.
 Essentially, individuals must take breaks while climbing every few feet to allow the body acclimatize to the new air levels.